 These posts barely scratch the surface of what it’s taken to reach this stage.
 Every step of the way, decisions large and small have to be made, usually without nearly enough information.
 Research, questions, and leaps of faith are constants.

-As satisfying as it is to see so many projects come to fruition, this is also the time when we realize where mistakes were made.
+As satisfying as it is to see so many projects come to fruition, this is also the time we realize where mistakes were made.
 The poorly placed electrical box that shoves a light fixture conspicuously off center.
 A hole in the drywall too large for the socket plate to cover.
 We’re pretty worn out, but we have to stay vigilant; this is the part of the build when carelessness can ruin the hard work and investments of the past 5 months.

 A crooked countertop or saggy cabinet door could make our carefully thought-out kitchen look slapped together.
 Sloppy trim work could nullify the beauty of professionally smoothed and painted drywall.
 The finish part of the build is when you’re the most tired but the most on the hook to do the best work.
 Slow, detailed work.
 It’s probably why you see a lot of houses sit empty for months or years after they appear move-in ready from the outside.